shreshtab/reinvent-agents-hol/README.md

 # RAG-based AI Agents with Cloudera AI

-The goal of this hands-on lab is to explore Cloudera AI through the lens of the Agentic [Retreival Augmented Generation](https://arxiv.org/abs/2312.10997) (RAG) architecture for Large Language Models.
+The goal of this hands-on-lab is to explore Cloudera AI through the lens of the Agentic [Retreival Augmented Generation](https://arxiv.org/abs/2312.10997) (RAG) architecture approach.
 Starting from a simple Jupyter notebook and finishing with a complete chatbot application, participants will get to know some of the key Cloudera AI features and advantages.
 In a real-world scenario, changing business requirements and technology advancements requires agility and Cloudera AI is a great tool to enable Data Science practitioners to build use cases quickly.

 Because the applications of LLMs can be quite broad across industries, we will hone in on a particular use case for the purposes of this lab.